 NOTE: The General Assembly may eliminate the funding for the Senior Citizen Exemption or Disabled Veteran Exemption in any year in which the budget does not allow for the reimbursement.
-Both exemptions were allowed for 2017 payable in 2018.
-Future years have not yet been determined.
+2021 tax year funding for the senior property tax exemption was approved during the 2021 Colorado Legislative Session.

 Qualified senior citizens are entitled to an exemption equal to 50 percent of the first $200,000 of actual value of the qualified applicant’s primary residence when the State legislature funds the exemption.

 The owner-occupier is sixty-five years of age or older as of the assessment date and has owned and occupied such residential real property as his or her primary residence for the ten years preceding the assessment date.

 The exemption is available on only ONE property.
 Legally married individuals may only have ONE property exemption together.